Summer born children

 Summer born children do not reach compulsory school age until the following September when they would normally join year 1.
 This means that you have 4 options to consider when deciding how your child will start school:

-Option 1: Starting reception year at the usual time
+Option 1: start reception year at the usual time

 Your child can start full-time in reception year in September 2024 following their 4th birthday.
 Apply for their school place at the usual time.

-Your child can delay their start in reception year until later in that academic year, but no later than the beginning of the final term in April 2025.
+Your child can delay their start in reception year until later in that academic year, but no later than the beginning of the final term in April 2025 to retain their place.
 If you wish, your child may attend part time until the end of that school year.
 Apply for their school place at the usual time and discuss your plans with your offered school.

 Your child can defer for a whole year and join year 1 in September 2025 following their 5th birthday.
 This would mean your child would miss reception year.
 Apply through the in-year process towards the end of the summer of 2025.